Akaion/Jupiter/README.md

 ### Overloads

-The first of these allows you to use a process ID instead of a process name.
+You can use a process ID instead of a process name.

 ```csharp
 var memoryModule = new MemoryModule(processId)
 ```

-The second of these allows you to specify an address in which you want to allocate a region of virtual memory.
+You can specify an address in which you want to allocate a region of virtual memory.

 ```csharp
 var regionAddress = memoryModule.AllocateVirtualMemory(pointer, sizeof(int), MemoryProtection.ReadWrite);
 ```

-The third of these allows you to read an array of bytes instead of a structure.
+You can read an array of bytes instead of a structure.

 ```csharp
 var bytes = memoryModule.ReadVirtualMemory(regionAddress, bytesToRead);
 ```

-The fourth of these allows you to write an array of bytes instead of a structure.
+You can write an array of bytes instead of a structure.

 ```csharp
 memoryModule.WriteVirtualMemory(regionAddress, new byte[] {0x19, 0xF0, 0x00, 0x2A});
 ```

-The fifth of these allows you to use a string with wildcards as the pattern for pattern scanning.
+You can use a string with wildcards as the pattern for pattern scanning.

 ```csharp
 memoryModule.PatternScan("19 F0 ??
 2A");
 ```

-The sixth of these allows you to specify a base address in which the pattern scanning should start at to allow quicker scans.
+You can specify a base address in which the pattern scanning should start at to allow quicker scans.

 ```csharp
 memoryModule.PatternScan(pointer, BitConverter.GetBytes(25));